rcalix1/LLM.c/DeepSeek/README.md

 * including video of course, work on spatial intelligence for robotics, or crunch DNA sequences for virus mutation predictions.
 * Each of these problems (and hundreds of others) are massively compute-intensive.
 * It is not like we are going to run out of problems to solve, Deepseek or not.
 * Breakthroughs in the AI race are assessed on a daily/weekly/monthly basis.
+*
-Moats do not last.
+## Moats do not last

 * This is not rocket engineering in the 50s and 60s.
 Here, startups and big tech alike move at breakneck speed to precisely break things as fast as they can at any layer of the stack.
 * ChatGPT was a welcome "accident", in my view Deepseek is a similar, welcome, accident.
 * These accidents happen in places where smart people tinker.
 Critical mass of talent (tinkerers), critical mass of compute, and an environment that rewards innovation, will continue to win the day(s), and that combination is found first and foremost in Silicon Valley.